Editorial Team

 Nursing bras

 An essential if you’re breastfeeding, nursing bras are specially designed for comfort and have handy clips for easy access.
 Take a measurement to get an accurate size after 30 weeks.
 Add breast pads to help deal with any leaks when your milk comes in.
-Breast pumps are easier and more efficient than ever – the Elvie Single Electric Breast Pump is an ultra quiet, wearable pump so you can go about your day while you express.
-And the Elvie Stride was created with a hospital grade motor but is also super quiet and discreet.
+Breast pumps are easier and more efficient than ever – the Elvie Single Electric Breast Pump is an ultra-quiet, wearable pump that allows you to go about your day while you express.

 Bottles and accessories